practical-artificial-intelligence-841/website/content/syllabus-and-policies/syllabus.md

 The first exposure to AI disciplinary content happens through the assigned reading.
 They are important for all the learning activities in this course: class meeting discussions, individual presentations, lab activities, and the team project.
-All students are expected to create an outline of the reading with notes that summarize key concepts, principles, models, and techniques, along with relevant questions and implications derived from the reading material.
-Reading notes are **entirely your own individual work**.
-They are due the midnight BEFORE the scheduled class meeting and are NOT accepted after the deadline.
+All students are expected to prepare notes that summarize key concepts, principles, models, and techniques, along with relevant questions and implications derived from the reading material.
+Reading notes are
+**entirely your own individual work**.

+The reading notes:
+- Are developed in two steps over two weeks and
+- Include a reading comprehension session with experts from the CAE.

+The first draft (RN Feedback) is due the following week on Friday, by 5 pm.
+The final notes are due the week following the draft submission deadline and no later than midnight BEFORE class.

+The reading notes are NOT accepted after the deadline.

 ### Lab Projects (25%)